indrekots/indrekots.github.io/_posts/articles/2017-07-13-how-to-write-a-good-commit-message.md

 super small commits probably do not need a body, because they're self explanatory

 write good commit message with a proper text editor.

-## Other benefits

-* Basis for release notes
-* Speed up code reviews

-If it seems that it is difficult to summarize your commit, maybe your commit is too big?

 http://www.commitlogsfromlastnight.com/